Aishwarya5/hello_world/README.md

 # hello_world
-i would like to share info to the worls
+i would like to share info to the world to get collaborated with new info !